Lai-Sang Young: Awards and honors

 Young became a Sloan Fellow in 1985, and a Guggenheim Fellow in 1997.

 In 1993, Young was given the Ruth Lyttle Satter Prize in Mathematics of the American Mathematical Society "for her leading role in the investigation of the statistical (or ergodic) properties of dynamical systems".
 This is a biennial award for outstanding research contributions by a female mathematician.

 In 2004, she was elected as a fellow of the American Academy of Arts and Sciences.

 Young was an invited speaker at the International Congress of Mathematicians in 1994, and an invited plenary speaker at the 2018 International Congress of Mathematicians.

 In 2005, she presented the Noether Lecture of the Association for Women in Mathematics; her talk was entitled "From Limit Cycles to Strange Attractors".
 In 2007, she presented the Sonia Kovalevsky lecture, jointly sponsored by the AWM and the Society for Industrial and Applied Mathematics.

 In 2020 she was elected a member of the National Academy of Sciences.
 She is the recipient of the 2021 Jürgen Moser Lecture prize "for her sustained and deep contributions to the theory of non-uniformly hyperbolic dynamical systems."
+In 2023, she was awarded the Heinz Hopf Prize and in 2024 the Rolf Schock Prize.